Black May (Thailand): Firing at the crowd

 At 0.30 am, Suchinda declared a state of emergency, making gatherings of more than ten people illegal.
 The government urged the people to go home but the protesters still continued until morning of 18 May.
 Presses "that endanger public security or cause public unrest" were banned.
 Three newspapers, the English-language The Nation, and Thai language dailies Naew Na and The Manager were ordered to close for three days, but the order was revoked a few hours after.

-The army fired M16 rifles directly at the crowd at 4.15 am, in which initially firing in the air to disperse the protesters.
+The army fired M16 rifles directly at the crowd at 4.15 am, after initially firing in the air to disperse the protesters.
 At least five people believed to have been killed in this shooting, with others injured by baton attacks.
 Hospitals in the area were already receiving the injured, including four with gunshot wounds who died that night.
 Government buildings and police vehicles were set on fire, a "third party" was involved in initiating violence on Phan Fa Bridge, according to Chamlong.

 Chamlong and protesters remained near Phan Fa Lilat Bridge and nearby Democracy Monument.
 At around 6 am, the army began firing in the air again, which injured dozens of people.
 The government brought in more troops and crowds grew larger in other sections of the city.

 Early on the afternoon of 18 May, Suchinda publicly accused Chamlong of fomenting violence and defended the government's use of force.
 Shortly thereafter, troops firing continuously in the air moved in to surround Chamlong.
 He was handcuffed and arrested, and was taken away to Bangkhen Police Academy, where political prisoners were usually detained.
 The rest of CFD leaders were also arrested.
 However, the crowds still did not disperse, and violence escalated.